EnterpriseDB/barman/doc/barman.1.md

     -x
     :   output will be compressed using bzip2

+    -p *SIZE*
+    :   peek from the WAL archive up to *SIZE* WAL files, starting from the requested one.
+'SIZE' must be an integer >= 1.
+        When invoked with this option, get-wal returns a list of zero to 'SIZE' WAL segment names, one per row.

 receive-wal *SERVER_NAME*
 :   Start the stream of transaction logs for a server.